List of Star Wars species (P–T): Trianii

 An advanced, adventurous feline species, the Trianii inhabit the outermost portion of the Corporate Sector Authority.
 In many ways they are similar to the Togorians, Cathar, and Catuman Warriors.
 Unlike these other feline species, however, Trianii have prehensile tails and their more agile figures are perfect for leaping, jumping, and acrobatics.
 Like most feline species Trianii have excellent balance and eyesight.
 Their sleek fur comes in a wide range of colors and patterns.
 Trian, the Trianii home planet, and its six colony worlds were the target of an attempted annexation by the Corporate Sector Authority.
 This annexation was repelled by the Trianii and their renowned Rangers and the Trianii remained independent and unhindered throughout the rise and fall of the Empire.

 Trogodile

 The Trogodiles were a race of crocodilian-like species of Rattatak.
 They first appeared in Star Wars: Clone Wars.

 Troig

 A two-headed, four-armed species that inhabit the planet Pollillus.
 They were discovered shortly before the Battle of Naboo.
-The Troig Fodesinbeed commentated during the Boonta Eve podrace that won Anakin Skywalker's freedom.
+The Troig Fodesinbeed Annodue commentated during the Boonta Eve podrace that won Anakin Skywalker's freedom.